 Only then do we create unique and intelligent designs that turn a venue into a commercially focused work of art that customers want to be a part of.

 We then work with the client through detailed design and drawings, build and fit-out to ensure the initial brand vision is actually delivered.
 And even on into aftercare and consultancy on staff selection and training, food and beverage quality and menus, marketing, finance and back office systems.

 And so that’s how it’s been with Adam since day one.
 I don’t want to give too much away with launch still a few weeks off but let’s say that the design is true to the visual.

-Word is already getting out via social media and the traditional grapevine and this is how the purchase Seroquel amex online without prescription reported it late last month.
+Word is already getting out via social media and the traditional grapevine and this is how the Birmingham Post reported it late last month.

-That was when work began on site with main contractors buy Seroquel online pills after a full strip out of the entire two-storey venue, including all of the walls and staircases!
+That was when work began on site with main contractors Approved Shopfitting and Interiors after a full strip out of the entire two-storey venue, including all of the walls and staircases!

 We’ve designed everything very open plan to give maximum views over the canal and the dramatic open kitchen so you can see your food being prepared.
 We’ve gone for cobalt blue highlight in the venue against a muted colour scheme of industrial greys, metals and unfinished black steel features.

 There’s loads of quirky interior detail that we’ve had a ball assembling, including a distressed reclaimed bar front with a zinc top running along the right hand side of the ground floor.
 We’ve also added hand pulls made from recognisable tools from the trades of Birmingham; such as the jewellery and gun industry.

 But that’s all I’m going to give you for now.
 You’ll just have to check in for the next instalment of this blog and progress on the fit-out – and book now for the restaurant from 5pm on Thursday 19th March onwards.